 Keep control of your pets.
 Protect them from hazards and protect other people from your animals.

 If your property is damaged:

-Stay informed by listening to the radio or following your local Civil Defence Emergency Management Group online.
+Stay informed.
+Listen to the radio or follow your Civil Defence Emergency Management Group online.

 Check on your neighbours and anyone who might need your help.